mohanson/pxsol/doc/content/tx_instruction.md

 ## Instructions in Transactions

 A Solana transaction is like an envelope, and the instructions are the contents inside it.
 Each instruction tells the Solana network how to process the transaction.
-Think of it as putting a letter into an envelope: afterward, we seal it with wax, stamp it with our personal seal, and don't forget—you still need to pay postage!
+Think of it as putting a letter into an envelope: afterward, we seal it with wax, stamp it with our personal seal, and don't forget, you still need to pay postage!

 ![img](../img/tx_instruction/letter.jpg)